Financhill

 • Which is a Better Dividend Stock PAA or LPG?

-Plains All American Pipeline LP has a quarterly dividend of $0.38 per share corresponding to a yield of 8.33%.
+Plains All American Pipeline LP has a quarterly dividend of $0.38 per share corresponding to a yield of 8.02%.
 Dorian LPG offers a yield of 0% to investors and pays a quarterly dividend of $0.50 per share.
 Plains All American Pipeline LP pays 148.32% of its earnings as a dividend.
-Dorian LPG pays out -- of its earnings as a dividend.
+Dorian LPG pays out 173.45% of its earnings as a dividend.
+Neither of these payout ratios are sufficient to cover dividend payouts with earnings for the foreseeable future.

 • Which has Better Financial Ratios PAA or LPG?